SpatialAudioGathering/SAG-Paper_Template_LaTeX/README.md

 - title
 - abstract
 - list of mock authors
 - main text: it explains how to use the template and introduces LaTeX to the newcomers, explaining and demonstrating the main commands.
 Expert LaTeX users can remove it and start to fill it immediately with their data.
-However, LaTeX newcomers are strongly encouraged to familiarise with the main commands and the best practices
+However, LaTeX newcomers are strongly encouraged to familiarise themselves with the main commands and the best practices
 - elements such as lists, tables, and pictures.
 The `images` folder contains a `placeholder.pdf` which is used as a sample image.
 Do not remove the folder unless you're sure you will not use images in your document.
 It is nevertheless suggested to simply remove the sample image from the text
 - references: the `bibliography.bib` file contains some mock entries which are used to demonstrate how to reference sources

-Again, LaTeX newcomers are strongly encouraged to familiarise with the main commands and their use through the text filling the template by default.
+Again, LaTeX newcomers are strongly encouraged to familiarise themselves with the main commands and their use through the text filling the template by default.

 ## Composition of the package